Karthi3754/GeoSphere-Market/README.md

 Smart Delivery with Real-Time Integration is a full-stack delivery system that enables users to select their delivery location through Google Maps, integrates real-time location tracking, and offers seamless delivery management for users, admins, and delivery partners.

 ## 📌 Features

-- 🌍 **Google Maps Integration** – Users can select their precise delivery location on a map.
+- 🌍 **Google Maps Integration** – Users can fetch coordinates automatically based on the address they provide.
 - 🛒 **E-commerce Integration** – Add products to cart and proceed to checkout with location selection.
 - 🔐 **Authentication** – Secure login/signup for Users, Admins, and Sellers.
-- 💬 **Admin Dashboard** – View orders and Add Products.
+- 💬 **Admin Dashboard** – View orders and add products to the system.
-- 💬 **Seller Dashboard** – View orders with mapped delivery locations.
+- 💬 **Seller Dashboard** – View user orders along with mapped delivery coordinates.
 - ☁️ **Cloud Storage** – Images and product data stored via Cloudinary.
 - 📡 **MongoDB Integration** – Persistent storage of user data, delivery info, and coordinates.
-- 🗺️ **Separate Map Tab** – Map opens in a new tab, allowing easy Access of location coordinates from the user.
+- 🗺️ **Separate Map Tab (Optional)** – Admin/Seller can optionally open the location in a new tab to view it on Google Maps.
+- 🔄 **WebSocket Integration** – Real-time delivery tracking for users and admins (future enhancement).
+- 💳 **Payment Gateway Integration** – Secure payment handling via Stripe or Razorpay (future enhancement).

 ---